How to use Future Continuous

 • This time next Thursday I‘ll be flying to Thailand.

-We make yes/no and object/adverb questions by inverting the subject and auxiliary verb.
-With future continuous though we have two auxiliary verbs, will and be, so we just invert the first one, “will”, with the subject.
+We make “yes/no” and object/adverb questions by inverting the subject and auxiliary verb.
+With future continuous, however, we have two auxiliary verbs, will and be, so we just invert the first one, “will”, with the subject.
 The other one, “be”, stays with the main verb:

 • Will we be having dinner at 8.00 tonight? (yes/no question)